tv104/lost-in-cherno/README.md

 # Lost in Cherno

-A front-end prototype for a DayZ based GeoGuesser.
+A front-end prototype for a DayZ GeoGuessr.

 ## Development